davidbrowning/evaluate_review/README.md

 Online reviews have become critical to market success, and nothing puts customers off quite like fake reviews and rating systems ripe with abuse.
 This service is intended to weed out fakers at the high end of the review scale.
 It will attempt to detect and flag the top three most "overly positive" reviews and alert the user via log messages.
-It was tailored specifically for dealerrater.com
+Although tailored specifically for dealerrater.com, EvaluateReview can be used to scrape any review site if the selectors are narrow enough.
+It has been tested against glassdoor.com.

 ## Installation